 The majority of human trafficking victims are trafficked within their own countries or regions, although international trafficking is also common.

-Children are also frequently targeted for human trafficking, with an estimated 1 in 4 victims being children.
+Children are also frequently targeted for human trafficking, with an estimated 1 in 4 children trafficked and 1 in 3 foster children.

 Human trafficking is often linked to other forms of organized crime, such as drug trafficking and arms trafficking.